nt246/NTRES6940-data-science/assignments/assignment_5.md

   - For the first two exercises in this assignment, **import** data files into R and **parse** them properly as instructed. **Tidy** and/or **transform** the data frames when appropriate.

+  - Please note that **exercise 1 is optional**.
+We have not covered data import in lecture, but the relevant material can be found [here](https://r4ds.had.co.nz/data-import.html) if you’d like to give it a shot.

       - We have not extensively covered parsing data in lecture, but you can find more information about it